I'm still reeling from the shock ...

 This was great for portraits, because I could use the paper color as a background without filling every inch with pencil.
 If you’ve ever worked with colored pencil, you understand!
 It is a tedious medium!

 Colored paper and Prismacolors were made for each other!
 All the coloring tips in this article will work on colored paper, with just a few things to remember ...

 The colors may be just a bit off because they are transparent.
 So the color of the paper will be a big influence on what you get.
 The colors won't look exactly like they do on white paper.

 When you purchase paper, always purchase an extra sheet or two for experimenting.
 You will be so glad you did.

 When you get your art sized and drawn, make a nice black outline of it on tracing paper.
 On another piece of tracing paper, cover it really good on one side with either black or white charcoal and use it to trace and transfer your drawing to the art paper.
 Especially on dark papers, the white charcoal works very well.
 It is a bit messy, but erases easily with a kneaded eraser when you're ready to clean up and erase the guidelines.

 Get a white Verithin pencil.
-The Verithins are made by Prismacolor, but are much thinner and have harder lead that the regular Prismacolors.
+The Verithins are made by Prismacolor, but are much thinner and have harder lead than the regular Prismacolors.
 On very dark colored papers, use the Verithin to lay down a layer of white on the paper, and then work on top of that with the normal Prismacolors.
 It won't be as white as white paper of course, but it will give you a good base to work on.
 Colors like yellow will look much better on top of that.